Why operations teams are hard to support with chat-first AI

 Screen-aware AI helps most when the desktop already contains the important signal: the blocked email thread, the slipping project board, the unexpected metric, the urgent calendar conflict.
 In those moments, asking the operator to summarize everything by hand is pure waste.

-A desktop assistant like Saint is interesting here because it can be positioned around continuity.
+A desktop assistant like Casper is interesting here because it can be positioned around continuity.
 The same system can stay attached to the live screen, recall the usual procedure, and help the team move forward faster.

-What this means for Saint
+What this means for Casper

 Operations content matters because the pain is concrete and immediate.
 Teams usually want help getting through the next hour of work, not another detached demo about what AI might do someday.